 Arthur turned to his father, a mocking smile on his face.

 “Surely you agree, father?
 We cannot allow the likes of commoners to become royal knights.”

 “You’re right, Arthur,” the King nodded.
 “I’m glad to see that your lessons are bearing fruit.
 By law, only members of the nobility are allowed to join the ranks of the royal knights.
 To act otherwise would bring great shame to Camelot.
-Gareth laid down his title, so Gawain simply does not qualify for that position.
+Lot laid down his title, so Gawain simply does not qualify for that position.
 We will appoint someone else.”

 Arthur leaned back into his chair, a triumphant smile on his face.
 He had gotten very skilled at talking, too.

 The fopdoodle, Morgana thought venomously.
 All that work for nothing.

 The King of Camelot suddenly cleared his throat, turning towards his royal heir.